hb9kns/nago/README.md

      Note: will not work for retrieving a file directly! (undefined behaviour) (nago.sh // 2010,2017-10-11 Yargo Bonetti // github.com/hb9kns/nago)

-To read a local gophermap file, specify it after the `-f` option.
+To read a local gophermap file, specify it after the `-f` option;
+`-f` alone will start with the logfile.
+You may use this in the sense of a bookmarks file.

-`-l` allows to specify a logfile (usable as bookmarks file).
-If not specified, `$HOME/.gopherlog` or the value of `GOPHER_LOG` will be used.
+`-l` allows to specify a logfile.
+If an empty name is given, `$HOME/.gopherlog` or the value of `GOPHER_LOG` will be used.

 If you want to set the '-h' starting point, you should set `GOPHER_HOME` to a value like `gopher.floodgap.com/world` -- please note this "home" does not